GoldWave

 any way of recording the audio directly.
 You will need to buy a short

-stereo splitter cable to connect the sound card's output (green)
+stereo splitter cable to connect the speaker output (green)

-"Line" as the source.
-Another alternative is to use a program like
+"Line" as the source (or device).
+Another alternative is to use a virtual sound driver like

 Total Recorder.